-In September 2019 I rolled from Maastricht to Reims in 2 weeks.
+September 2018 I rolled as wheelchair pilgrim from Maastricht to Reims in 2 weeks.
 Below the report.

-You can simply read the whole trip, but also click on the menu below to see it day by day.
+here you can read the whole trip, but you can also click on the menu below to see it day by day.

 I am busy with the preparations for the next stage.
 I am now on the couch in the between a lot of maps of the Netherlands, Belgium and Northern France, a booklet about the Ardennes, a route book of the International Meuse Route and a booklet about the Via Campaniensis. and I also use my laptop with google maps for the route planning.